 Term Contract Experience

 LCG’s housing experience includes the design of over 700 units of housing in 70 communities around the state.
-This housing includes HUD low rent and mutual help housing, congregate living for the elderly, apartments for the elderly, and private single family homes.
-Our units have consisted of single family detached, duplexes, triplexes, four-plexes and larger multi-unit buildings.
-We design for the cold region environments with emphasis on openness and lighting, energy efficiency, ease of construction in short construction seasons and accessibility.
+This housing includes HUD low rent and mutual help housing, congregate living for the elderly, apartments for the elderly, and private single-family homes.
+Our units have consisted of single-family detached, duplexes, triplexes, four-plexes and larger multi-unit buildings.
+We design for the cold region environments with an emphasis on openness and lighting, energy efficiency, ease of construction in short construction seasons and accessibility.
 We are experienced with specifying building materials that are low maintenance and will perform in adverse weather conditions.

 Renovation / Remodels